Wild-Caught Salmon

 Pros:

-• Free from artificial additives and meat by-products, making it a clean, wholesome option.
+• Natural Ingredients: Free from artificial additives and meat by-products, ensuring a natural and wholesome diet for cats.

 Cons:

-• It contains legumes like chickpeas and lentils, which some cats may not tolerate well.
+• Legume Inclusion: Ingredients like chickpeas and lentils are present, which some cats may have sensitivities to.

 Ingredients